hawx/guard-sass/README.md

                                     # default: nil

 :output => 'css'                    # Relative path to the output directory.
-                                    # default: the path given with the :input option
+                                    # default: 'css' or the :input option when supplied

 :notification => false              # Whether to display success and error notifications after finished.
                                     # default: true